-Significant flood hazard area, Low flood hazard area or Potential flood hazard area

-Development, where involving Reconfiguring a lot, is located and designed to:

-- (a) maintain hydrological function of the premises; - (b) not increase the number of people calculated to be at risk from flooding; - (c) minimises the flood impact on adjoining premises; - ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; - (e) reduce the carriage of debris in flood waters; - (f) reduce property damage; and - (g) provide flood immune access to buildings.

-Note-Where the development is located in a 'Potential flood hazard area' identified on the Flood hazard overlay maps (OM006a-o) and there is no defined flood level a hydraulic (flood hazard assessment) report prepared by a RPEQ is required in substantiation of an alternative outcome is required or the defined flood level from the adjacent representative hazard zone is used.
+Perf ormance outcomes Acceptable outcomes Sign ificant flood hazard area, Low flood ha azard area or Potential flood hazard area PO1 3 AO13 Deve elopment, where involving No acceptable outcome is provided.
+Reco onfiguring a lot, is located and designed to: (a) maintain hydrological function of the premises; (b) not increase the number of people calculated to be at risk from flooding; (c) minimises the flood impact on adjoining premises; (d) ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; (e) reduce the carriage of debris in flood waters; (f) reduce property damage; and (g) provide flood immune access to buildings. flood I overla flood I report of an a flood I -Where the development is located in a 'Potential hazard area' identified on the Flood hazard ay maps (OM006a-o) and there is no defined level a hydraulic (flood hazard assessment) prepared by a RPEQ is required in substantiation alternative outcome is required or the defined level from the adjacent representative hazard is used.